symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true``

-If ``true``, the certificate sent by other servers when negotiating a TLS or SSL connection is verified for authenticity.
+If ``true``, the certificate sent by other servers when negotiating a TLS connection is verified for authenticity.
 Authenticating the certificate is not enough to be sure about the server, so you should combine this with the ``verify_host`` option.